a-riveragonzalez/regex-tutorial/gist-template.md

 ### Quantifiers
 ---
 Quantifiers set the length of sections of the string.
+They can set the minimum, maximum, and/or the exact amount of characters a string can have.

 In our example : `/^#?([a-f0-9]{6}|[a-f0-9]{3})$/`
 - The "?" matches the pattern zero or one time